 That’s why stainless steel is a high-demand material in the pharma industry.
 Not only is it easy to clean, but it also resists corrosion and stands up to repeated cleaning cycles.
-As a result, stainless steel is the material of choice for many pharma companies when it comes to their electric tuggers.
+As a result, stainless steel is the material of choice for many pharma companies when it comes to their electric tugs.

-The stainless-steel electric tug – designed for use in cleanroom environments – means that it can be easily cleaned and sterilized, helping to ensure the safety of drugs and clean rooms and protecting against costly recalls.
+The stainless-steel electric tug – designed for use in cleanroom environments – means that it can be easily cleaned and sterilised, helping to ensure the safety of drugs and clean rooms and protecting against costly recalls.

 They are also reliable, easy to service and require little maintenance, therefore helping to reduce overall costs over time.

 Finally, they are highly flexible, able to move a range of items as required.
-And should the layout of a facility, or processes, change, the electric tugger continues to work seamlessly within the operation.
+And should the layout of a facility, or processes, change, the electric tug continues to work seamlessly within the operation.

 Managing Safe Material Handling in the Pharmaceutical Industry with MasterMover

 Managing safe material handling in pharmaceutical manufacturing is vital for the safety and welfare of your staff, as well as the protection of key infrastructure and products.
 The best way to ensure compliance with cGMPs (Current Good Manufacturing Practices) and other regulations is to invest in high-quality equipment that meets or exceeds industry standards.